MAGIC-AI4Med/Deep-DxSearch/README.md

 <div align="center">

-# *DiagRL*: Optimizing Workflow in Evidence-based Diagnosis through Reinforcement Learning
+# *DiagRL*: Optimizing Workflow in Evidence-based Diagnosis through Reinforcement Learning (Still Updating ...)

 (**Under updating ...**)

 [![Notion](https://img.shields.io/badge/blog-black?style=for-the-badge&logo=notion)]() [![Arxiv](https://img.shields.io/badge/paper-A82F27?style=for-the-badge&logo=arxiv)]() [![Model](https://img.shields.io/badge/model-4169E1?style=for-the-badge&logo=huggingface)]()

 </div>
-We introduce DiagRL, focusing on clinical presentation-based diagnosis, which requires combinatorial analysis of symptoms, evidence-based associations between symptoms and diseases, and differential diagnosis ranking.
-Unlike prior inference-only agentic systems, DiagRL jointly optimizes retrieval and reasoning in an end-to-end fashion, enabling the development of retrieval-aware diagnostic strategies.
-It leverages a large language model (LLM) as the decision-making core and operates through five structured action modes—\<reason>, \<lookup>, \<match>, \<search>, \<diagnose>—which support stepwise evidence acquisition and transparent clinical reasoning.
+We introduce **DiagRL**, focusing on clinical presentation-based diagnosis, which requires combinatorial analysis of symptoms, evidence-based associations between symptoms and diseases, and differential diagnosis ranking.
+Unlike prior inference-only agentic systems, **DiagRL jointly optimizes retrieval and reasoning in an end-to-end fashion**, enabling the development of retrieval-aware diagnostic strategies.
+It leverages a large language model (LLM) as the decision-making core and operates through five structured action modes—***reason***, ***lookup***, ***match***, ***search***, ***diagnose***—which support stepwise evidence acquisition and transparent clinical reasoning.

 ## Key Insights

-- We use the *LLM-based reinforcement learning* approach to enable the agent to learn *when and how to retrieve information*, and *how to optimize the reasoning paths* through rule-based supervision tailored for diagnosis tasks.
+- We use the *LLM-based reinforcement learning* approach to enable the agent to learn ***when and how to retrieve information***, and ***how to optimize the reasoning paths*** through rule-based supervision tailored for diagnosis tasks.
 - We open-source a large-scale **disease-symptom(phenotype) guideline** from authoritative resources
 - We open-source a processed **patient record database** collected from 5 datasets.
 - We open-source our **model checkpoint** which trained on multi-center diagnosis tasks in Huggingface.
 We hope this can Promote the development of agentic disease diagnosis.